kennethn/markdown-dnd-formatter/README.md

 # 🧙‍♂️ D&D Markdown PDF Generator

-A powerful tool that converts Markdown notes (especially UpNote exports) into beautifully styled, two-column PDFs optimized for D&D gameplay and reference.
+A powerful tool that converts Markdown notes into beautifully styled, two-column PDFs optimized for D&D gameplay and reference.

 ---